Milman Parry

-Milman Parry (June 23, 1902 - December 3, 1935) was an American Classicist whose theories on the origin of Homer's works have revolutionized Homeric studies to such a fundamental degree that he has been described as the "Darwin of Homeric studies".
-In addition, he was a pioneer in the discipline of oral tradition.
+Milman Parry (June 23, 1902 - December 3, 1935) was an American Classicist.
+A pioneer in the study of oral tradition, his theories on the origin of Homeric epics have revolutionized Homeric studies to such a fundamental degree that he has been described as the "Darwin of Homeric studies".

 Early life and education

 Parry was born in 1902 in Oakland, California.
 He grew up in a house full of books, with a father who was self-taught and widely read.
 He and his siblings often recited poems from memory as a game.

 He graduated from Oakland Technical High School in 1919, and studied at the University of California, Berkeley (B.A. and M.A.) where he became proficient in ancient Greek and the Classics.
 He then studied for a PhD at the Sorbonne in Paris and was a student of the linguist Antoine Meillet.

 In his dissertations, which were published in French in 1928, Parry demonstrated that the Homeric style is characterized by the extensive use of fixed expressions, or "formulas", adapted for expressing a given idea under the same metrical conditions.
 For example, "divine Odysseus", "many-counseled Odysseus", or "much-enduring divine Odysseus" had less to do with moving the story forward than with being in accordance with the amount of material to be fitted into the remainder of the hexameter verse.
 The oral nature of the poem was evident in the dependence on these devices, both as memory aids and to allow for easier improvisation.
 They were clues suggesting that the two Homeric epics were not the inventions of a single poet but had been gradually evolved in a long-standing tradition.
 As one scholar put it, "Parry never solved the Homeric Question [who was Homer]; he demonstrated that it was irrelevant".

 Meillet introduced Parry to Matija Murko, who had worked on oral epic traditions in Yugoslavia and had made phonograph recordings of some performances.